luizbgomide/sovereign/rules.md

 Once stabilized the victim remains incapacitated for ten minutes before recovering with 1 hit point and the Frail condition.
 They may act normally after they recover, but if they are reduced to zero hit points again while still Frail, they die instantly.
 Frailty is removed by a week of bed rest and medical care.
 A physician can also make one attempt to remove Frailty with a healer’s kit and an hour of work, rolling a Dex/Heal or Int/Heal skill check against difficulty 10.

-### NPCs and Mortal Injury

 NPCs who aren’t important enough to merit a name usually die instantly when reduced to zero hit points.

-### System Strain

-Magical forms of healing or use of powerful augmenting magic can take a toll on a user’s physiology.
-Their System Strain total reflects the total amount of stress their body has undergone.

-A healthy character normally starts at zero System Strain and has their Constitution score as their allowed maximum.
-A character cannot accumulate more than this maximum in System Strain.

-Magical healing and certain spells and abilities will add to a subject’s System Strain.
-If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
-If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for n hour.

-Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, and comfortable and can get at least eight uninterrupted hours of sleep.
-Cold camps, stony bedding, and other sources of privation prevent this recuperation.

 ### Natural Healing